 The University and SOE consider the following principles to be essential to the development of charter schools authorized by the University.
 These principles are as follows:

-- The charter school should be developed to improve the overall education conditions for children who live in the City.
+- The charter school should be developed to improve the overall education conditions for urban children who live in urban areas.

 - The charter school should reflect the “best educational practices” based upon professional standards and current research.